MadeByMike/madebymike/_posts/2016-10-10-a-native-map-function-in-css.md

 On the flip side, this technique works anywhere SVG does including in IE and offers the opportunity for customisation beyond just supplying a different source image.
 For example you could apply different filters for particular image sizes or anything else you can do with CSS and SVG.

 Depending on the situation, this technique will not necessarily result in a larger download.
-So be clever and creative; use this technique where it makes sense.
+So be clever and creative; use this technique where it make sense.

 ## Adaptive images